Mobile Shopping Cart

 Through the wire framing process I was able to design simple, clear steps.
 I added base functionality to act as a low-fi prototype as well and put it through its paces, adjusting as needed.

 I also proposed an alternative header that could better communicate to customers what step in the checkout process they currently were in, and how many more they had to go.
+All screens within the mobile checkout process were wireframes to help the designer and developer implement each step in that improved process.

 I worked with the design and development teams to put the new screens and processes in place for the e-commerce site.
 In the process of testing and validating, I was also able to identify key bugs within the platform that was causing major cart abandonment so they could also be fixed.